Edward C. Halperin: Professional career

 Halperin was on the faculty at Duke University for 23 years – starting in 1983 as an assistant professor in the Division of Radiation Oncology.
 He became an associate professor with tenure in the Department of Radiation Oncology in 1987 and associate professor in the Department of Pediatrics in 1990.
 In 1993, he became professor of the Department of Radiation Oncology and departmental chair in 1994.
 Halperin was appointed Department of Radiation Oncology chair then vice dean of Duke University School of Medicine and associate vice chancellor for academic affairs at Duke University Medical Center.

 In 2006 Halperin moved to the University of Louisville and was named dean of the School of Medicine, Ford Foundation Professor of Medical Education and professor of radiation oncology, pediatrics and history.
 Then in 2011, he became the vice provost.

 In 2012 Halperin was named chancellor and chief executive officer of the New York Medical College in Valhalla, New York.

 Halperin currently teaches medical history and principles of oncology classes and practices medicine at NYC Health + Hospitals/Metropolitan in New York City, and Westchester Medical Center in Valhalla, New York.

 Personal life

-Halperin has been married, since 1981, to Sharon F. Halperin, M.P.H., Director of the Center for Holocaust, Genocide and Human Rights Education of North Carolina.
+Halperin has been married, since 1981, to Sharon F. Halperin, Director of the Center for Holocaust, Genocide and Human Rights Education of North Carolina.
 The Halperins are the parents of three daughters and grandparents of five children.